My Approach to Design

 Design is a dynamic interdisciplinary and cybernetic practice of giving shape to materials and experiences in different scales towards articulated goals.

 Cybernetics comes from the greek word Kyber which essentially means to steer.
 This term was then used to describe different regulatory systems in biology, computing paradigms.
 It is a cycle of sensing, deciding and acting upon a particular signal towards some goals.
-Activities such as design and engineering which gives shape and function to our environment, follows this principle at a schematic level.

 It is important to start from a place of what is known and available and move towards the scales that will complete the process.
+Start anywhere and move to other scales.
+Create a plan and revise it according to how you identify the missing links.
+One might start with an overall system, or a graphical element.

 Design Thinking, Creative Direction and Craft